Wario Land 3

 Disintegrated Zombie Head

 The zombie enemies have animations for their heads disintegrating.
-Presumably, these were going to be used when their heads were destroyed in game (it currently just flies off).
+Presumably, these were going to be used when their heads were destroyed (it just flies off in the final game).

 Vampire Wario has an unused frame showing him being exposed to light or garlic.
-It's unknown how this would have been used in game, but it may have been used for Wario reverting to his normal state.
+Most likely meant to be used for Wario reverting to his normal state, which (rather jarringly) happens instantaneously in the final game.

 This flower uses object slot 4 in The Tidal Coast, but it isn't used.
 It attacks Wario by throwing its head towards him, then it plants itself back into the ground.
 Nothing to be afraid of.